Carver Center is working with Caritas PC to provide home delivery of meals and groceries to people who are homebound.

 Deliveries are made on SATURDAYS ONLY.

 The Carver Market continues to be an important and vital resource to our food-insecure community.
-The Market continues to supplement our community’s need for food, three days a week on Monday, Wednesday, and Friday afternoons.
-We are collaborating with our community partners Caritas of Port Chester and Feeding Westchester to feed an increased number of families without duplicating our important services.
+The Market supplements our community’s need for food, three days a week on Monday, Wednesday, and Friday afternoons.
+We are collaborating with our community partners Caritas of Port Chester (Meals on Main Street) and Feeding Westchester to feed a growing number of children, families and seniors.

 The need for food will continue to grow as we enter the upcoming Fall season.
 Carver Center is working on developing ways to expand our capacity to reach a broader base of our community.